eamena-project/eamenaR/README.md

 ![](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/geojson-url.png)

 You can reformat the (Geo)JSON layout to make it more readable using https://codebeautify.org/jsonviewer.
-Copy the text content and save it in a new GeoJSON file, for example **caravanserail.geojson** Heritage Places ([rendered](https://github.com/eamena-oxford/eamena-arches-dev/blob/main/data/geojson/caravanserail.geojson) | [raw](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/data/geojson/caravanserail.geojson))
+Copy the text content and save it in a new GeoJSON file, for example **caravanserail.geojson** ([rendered](https://github.com/eamena-oxford/eamena-arches-dev/blob/main/data/geojson/caravanserail.geojson) | [raw](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/data/geojson/caravanserail.geojson)).

 ## Duplicates